20 Types of Journals to Keep

 A pocket journal is a very small notebook that, obviously—fits your pocket.
 It’s there for you anytime you need it.

 For example, you get a sudden rush of ideas for your project while riding on the metro.
-You hear something super-useful in a conference that you’d like to research further later.
-A colleague at work tells an awesome joke you’d like to remember later.
-No problem, just reach out to your pocket journal and scribble it all down in a minute.
+You hear something useful in a conference that you’d like to research further later.
+A colleague at work tells you incredible words of support and encouragement you’d like to remember later.
+No problem, just reach out to your pocket journal and jot it all down.

 Benefits of Having a Pocket Journal